igem-waterloo/wiki2018/src/markdown/Automation.md

 # Automation: “Robot” Experiments

-Given the complex nature and high cost of flow cytometers, the team began looking into lower-cost solutions to measuring cell fluorescence that could be built in house and integrated with the turbidostat.
-The end goal of this was to create a device that could be run off of a Raspberry Pi or Arduino that could simultaneously control the turbidostat (which is already controlled by an Arduino).
+Given the complex nature and high cost of flow cytometers, the team began looking into lower-cost solutions to measure cell fluorescence that could be built in-house and integrated with the turbidostat.
+The end goal of this was to create a device that could be run off of a Raspberry Pi or an Arduino that could simultaneously control the turbidostat (which is already controlled by an Arduino).
 The "robot" designed below was never fully integrated with the rest of the project hardware, but an optimal design for a fluorescence-measuring design was determined.
-Therefore, such integration could be reasonably implemented in the future.
+Therefore, such an integration could be reasonably implemented in the future.

 ## Initial Experiment
 Having determined the utility of an automated sampling system, the team first set out to confirm whether or not cells with different levels of GFP expressed could be visually distinguished when exposed to a ~488 nm light source.
 To this end, a light source with a peak emission at 488 nm and a light filter capable of letting green light but not blue light pass through were borrowed from the Reed lab at the University of Waterloo.